Fenty Skin: Everything to Know About Rihanna's New Skincare Line

-In the teaser, RiRi is gorgeous and glowing as she applies multiple skincare products, which look similar to a foam cleanser, serum and sunscreen.
-Each product is packaged in sleek, lilac Fenty Skin bottles.

-Fenty Skin, "the new culture of skincare," according to the brand, is set to release on July 31.The Fenty Skin Start'rs line will include a three step collection of 2-in-1 products featuring Total Cleans'r Remove-It-All Cleanser, Fat Water Pore-Refining Toner Serum and Hydra Vizor Invisible Moisturizer + SPF.
+Fenty Skin, "the new culture of skincare," according to the brand, is set to release on Friday with a collection of three multitasking products, called the Fenty Skin Start'rs -- Total Cleans'r Remove-It-All Cleanser, Fat Water Pore-Refining Toner Serum and Hydra Vizor Invisible Moisturizer + SPF.

-Step 1 is Total Cleans'r Remove-It-All Cleanser ($28), a 2-in-1 makeup remover with a "creamy feel-good formula" made with Barbados cherry and more antioxidants-packed ingredients.

-Step 2 is Fat Water Pore-Refining Toner-Serum ($28), an alcohol free 2-in-1 toner-serum that targets darks spots while brightening, smoothing and reducing shine.
+The pop star and beauty mogul details what Fenty Skin is all about in a video for the brand's YouTube channel.
+Just like her mission for Fenty Beauty, Fenty Skin is gender neutral and offers accessible, effective products that work for all skin types and skin tones.
+The formulations are clean and vegan, made with natural ingredients such as Barbados cherry, Kalahari melon and fig, combined with skincare essentials like niacinamide and hyaluronic acid.
+Fenty Skin is also committed to minimizing wasteful packaging and using recyclable materials.
+The brand will also offer refill options.

+Rihanna stars in the campaign video alongside A$AP Rocky and Lil Nas X. Esthetician Sean Garrette has been announced as the Fenty Skin Ambassador.

 Rihanna launched her makeup brand, Fenty Beauty, in 2017, which became an instant hit with its trend-setting, innovative products and expansive range of foundation shades for all skin tones.
 The megastar also has a lingerie line, Savage X Fenty, featured in a glitzy, star-studded fashion show last fall.